 \section{Reflection on Gamification Implementation}

 We implemented a pilot game in the Intermediate Macroeconomics course at Duke Kunshan University in the Spring of 2021.
 The prerequisites for this course include an introductory-level economics course and calculus.
-Before the game starts, we introduce students to the rule-versus-discretion dilemma in macroeconomics.
-To test the user experience, we ask students to complete a 7-Likert scale questionnaire for their perceived engagement in the game and perceived game effectiveness on 7 different learning objectives: engagement, remembering concepts, understanding different perspectives on macroeconomic issues, analyzing real-world issues, collaborative learning, conducting systematic research, and understanding the pros and cons of macroeconomic policy.~\footnote{We refer the readers to Jacobson et. al.~\cite{jacobson2022right} for a more comprehensive survey evaluating the effectiveness of different active learning techniques on different learning objectives.} Table 1 shows that 75\% of the students at least somewhat agree that they feel engaged in the game.
-In general, the majority think the game effectively achieves the six learning objectives.
-But the distributions of answers are different across learning objectives.
-For example, 67.86\% of students, at least, somewhat agree that the game effectively analyzes real-world issues with macro theories; however, only half of the students, at least, somewhat agree on the effectiveness in remembering macroeconomics concepts.
+Before the game started, we introduced students to the rule-versus-discretion dilemma in macroeconomics.
+To test the user experience, we asked students to complete a 7-point Likert scale questionnaire regarding their perceived engagement in the game and the perceived game effectiveness on 7 different learning objectives: engagement, remembering concepts, understanding different perspectives on macroeconomic issues, analyzing real-world issues, collaborative learning, conducting systematic research, and understanding the pros and cons of macroeconomic policy.~\footnote{We refer the readers to Jacobson et. al.~\cite{jacobson2022right} for a more comprehensive survey evaluating the effectiveness of different active learning techniques on different learning objectives.} Table 1 shows that 75\% of the students at least somewhat agreed that they felt engaged in the game.
+In general, the majority thought that the game effectively achieves the six learning objectives.
+However, the distributions of answers are different across learning objectives.
+For example, 67.86\% of students, at least, somewhat agreed that the game effectively analyzes real-world issues with macro theories; however, only half of the students, at least, somewhat agreed on the effectiveness for remembering macroeconomics concepts.